The Scientific Program includes 14 Plenary Sessions:

 1. Unsupervised profiling of stress-induced behavioral changes in rodents, Johannes Bohacek

-2. Neural emotion-regulation development and stress: A two-way street, Nora Raschle & Mirjam Habegger
+2. Neural emotion-regulation development and stress: A two-way street, Reka Borbas & Mirjam Habegger

 3. Resilience in the face of stress: Investigating the neurobiological correclates of emotional conflict and arousal in a preregistered prospective cohort study, Laura Meine & Ella McPherson